jdbancal/gem/README.md

 Installation
 ------------

-The library comes pre-compiled for ubuntu and windows 64bits.
+The library comes pre-compiled for linux, macos and windows (64bits).
 It is therefore straightforward to use : after [downloading](https://github.com/jdbancal/gem/releases) the latest release, just add the gem folder into matlab's path (this can be done by running the command `path(path,'/path_to_the_gem_folder')`), and it is ready to use.

-If you are using a different platform (such as 32 bits or mac os), or in case you use an older version of linux/matlab than the one on which the provided binaries were compiled, you need to compile it.
-In this case, check out the [compilation instructions](doc/compilationInstructions.md).
+If you are using a different platform (such as 32 bits), or in case you use an older version of linux/matlab than the one on which the provided binaries were compiled, you may compile it.
+For this, please refer to the [compilation instructions](doc/compilationInstructions.md).

 License